 I hear from a lot of women going through fertility treatments that they aren’t sure what exercises are okay during treatments.

-If you want to know my story, I was training for a marathon while undergoing 3 rounds of IUI.
-While I don’t think the running had much to do with it.
-It probably wasn’t a good idea to increase my mileage so rapidly while doing 3 IUI’s back-to-back.
-I wrote a great post on if it’s okay to run during fertility treatments.
+If you want to know my story, I was training for a marathon while undergoing 3 rounds of IUI (all 3 failed).
+While I don’t think the running had much to do with it, it probably wasn’t good to increase my mileage so rapidly while doing 3 IUI’s back-to-back.
+After what happened, I wrote a great post on if it’s okay to run during fertility treatments.

 Here are great low impact exercises to do during fertility treatments: